AbhinavA10/ML-courses/Into-DL-Kaggle/README.md

 - uses `Accuracy`to measure success of classification model
     - `accuracy = number_correct / total`
-- uses `Cross-entropy` as the loss function (Accuracy since ratio, is a discontinous function)
+- uses `Cross-entropy` as the loss function (Accuracy since ratio, is a discontinuous function)
     - measures the distance from one probability (distribution) to another.
 - layers use `Sigmoid` activation function, rather than ReLU